grzegorz-muszynski/doctors-schedule-pern-stack/README.md

 ## Doctor's schedule with PERN stack
 Continuation of my CS50 final project.
 Main difference is completely different front-end part basing on React.js instead of vanilla JavaScript.
 Thinking about Heroku, PostgreSQL replaced SQLite.
 The application will be constantly enriched with new features.
 ### Running app
-If you want run an app locally the crucial things are having PostgreSQL managing tool and replacing a part of code in app.js:
+If you want to run an app locally, crucial things are having PostgreSQL managing tool and replacing a part of code in app.js:
 ```
   const db = new Client({
       connectionString: process.env.DATABASE_URL,